Is Cedar Good For Outdoor Use? All You Need To Know!

 Thujone is known as a strong antimicrobial chemical that contains in white cedar.

-Not only that, but Cedar also has a strong aromatic smell that repels bugs and insects.
-Because of those reasons bugs hate cedar wood and furniture made from cedar.
+Not only that but Cedar also releases a strong aromatic smell that repels bugs and insects.
+Because of those reasons, bugs hate cedar wood and furniture made from cedar.

 Cedar is a tight-grained, weather-resistant, and beautiful wood with excellent working and finishing properties.
 It is easy to cut, saw, nail, and drill, and cedar takes stain so well.